 Data source: The VHA is the largest integrated health care system in the US, providing both inpatient and outpatient clinical care to over 9 million Veterans enrolled at more than 170 medical centers and 1,074 community-based outpatient clinics.
-12 This study will use data from VHA's Corporate Data Warehouse (CDW), which is an integrated electronic medical record (EMR) system with a centralized data warehouse that is updated on a daily basis.
+14 This study will use data from VHA's Corporate Data Warehouse (CDW), which is an integrated EMR system with a centralized data warehouse that is updated on a daily basis.
 The CDW does not include information on any care received outside of a VHA facility.
 The VA offers eligible Veterans long-term care services ranging from nursing homes and assisted-living centers to caregiver support in the Veterans' own homes.
-13
+15 In a subgroup analysis of individuals with both VHA and Medicare coverage, CDW data will be supplemented and linked with Medicare administrative claims data at the patient level to ensure a more comprehensive evaluation of the care an individual receives.